52804407/ProjectCrypto_r/README.md

 - Further improve the data saving process across different runs of `main.py` to further reduce runtime by preventing downloads of overlapping data.
 - Add periodic portfolio rebalancing (e.g. every 2 weeks).
 For this, historical values of market caps are crucial.
 However, the free version of CoinMarketCap API provides only live data.
 - Optimization of API usage to reduce data retrieval times.
+- Add config option to allow users to personalize visualizations.

 **Authors: Sebastian Pasz and Tomáš Šamaj**